jason-tratta/SwitchJSS/README.md

 SwitchJSS is a small application that saves your JSS server addresses and quickly switchs your Casper Suite tools to that address.
 No more option+clicking and retyping every time!

+Get the latest release compiled on the release page.

 ![alt tag](https://github.com/jason-tratta/SwitchJSS/blob/master/SwitchJSS/Screen%20Shot.png)